 Can I Get a Mortgage if I Have a Lien?
-Complete 2025 Guide

 Getting a mortgage when you have a lien on your property or credit record is challenging but far from impossible.
 Whether you're dealing with a judgment lien from an old lawsuit, a mechanics lien from a contractor dispute, or a tax lien from unpaid obligations, understanding your options is the first step toward securing the financing you need for your real estate goals.

-Understanding How Liens Affect Your Mortgage Application
+How Can You Understande How Liens Affect Your Mortgage Application?

 A lien is a legal claim against your property that gives a creditor the right to collect what you owe.
 When lenders see liens during the underwriting process, they perceive increased risk because another party has a prior claim to the asset they're using as collateral.